FAQs during COVID-19

 Your child’s form tutor will give students updated information about the extra-curricular clubs ran at the start of each half term, and this information will be displayed in all form rooms.
 Timetables will be updated each half term on the My Ed app as well.

 My child has SEND, what support can they be offered?

 Depending on your child’s SEND need, the SENCo will work with both the student and family to develop support and strategies to not only aid the transition process but to support with the individual’s learning and progress as they start their secondary educational journey.

 There will be opportunity to meet with the SENCo to discuss your child’s individual need and devise a plan of support to ensure your child settles well into life at The Boulevard Academy.

-There is additional guidance as to The Boulevard Academy’s SEND offer available on the school’s website.
+There is additional guidance as to The Boulevard Academy’s SEND offer available here: SEND.

 Who do I contact if I have any questions or if there are any problems?

 You should contact your child’s form tutor in the first instance.
 The most effective ways of doing this is to telephone or visit the front office, who will pass your query on to the relevant person, who will in turn get in touch with you as soon as they are able to.
 For more significant questions or concerns please contact Miss de Bokx, the Head of Year 7.